What Happens After Clear to Close?

 Yes, it's possible for a loan to be denied after clear to close if your credit score drops or you lose your job.
 It's best to think of clear to close as approval that is contingent on your credit and employment, which the bank will check once more after clear to close.
 This check can happen when they send you the closing disclosure or even as late as closing day.

 The best way to ensure your loan isn't denied after clear to close is to keep your job, continue paying all your bills on time and avoid making any purchases or taking out new loans.

 Once you're clear to close, the best thing to do is to keep your situation as stable as possible.
-Don't make any changes to your finances, open new accounts, expensive purchase, or start a new job.
-Just wait until you receive your closing disclosure, and confirm receipt so that you can move forward with the closing efficiently and enjoy your new home.
+Don't change your finances, open new accounts, make expensive purchases, or start a new job.
+Just wait until you receive your closing disclosure and confirm receipt so that you can move forward with the closing efficiently and enjoy your new home.

 Getting cleared to close is one of the last steps in the process of getting your mortgage loan approved.
 While it's not quite final approval, being clear to close means that the underwriter has approved your documents and cleared you to move forward with closing on the loan.